blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 The Ethereum Community and the Ethereum Foundation envison things to become much bigger.
 Exponentially bigger.

 Yet, there is a roadblock.
-Ethereum 1.0 is also limited by the very PoW consensus protocol that makes it so much reliable and -almost unbreakably- robust:
+Ethereum 1.0 is also limited by the very PoW consensus protocol that makes it so much secure, decentralized, reliable and -almost unbreakably- robust:
 As of October 2020, the time of this article being written, transactions fees on the Ethereum blockchain network have become substantially higher than before, even doubling at one point the previous all-time-high (ATH) costs.
 The bottleneck is the proof-of-work (PoW) protocol.